Yoast SEO: Search Appearance template variables

 ||Replaced with the current month|

 If you want to reset the SEO Title template variables back to the defaults use the following below.
 For meta descriptions the default is blank.
+You can enter these default titles in the SEO-Search Appearance section.
+This will then assign the defaults as the global template variable for that section.

 ||Posts, Pages, Products, Media, and Custom Post Types|